 Applications for Student Loan Repayment are accepted from January 1st through September 30th.

-Kansas Income Tax Waiver Program (sunsets January 1, 2021)
+Kansas Income Tax Waiver Program (sunsets 2023, updates will be posted)

 The ROZ program also provides the Kansas Income Tax Waiver, which is an incentive to help recruit those who have left Kansas for five or more years to return to Phillips County.
 This incentive is a waiver for an individual’s Kansas state income tax liability for up to five years.